By Eric Johnson

 While Christianity teaches in monotheism–the belief that God is one–LDS leaders have been willing to say that there are three “gods” in the LDS Godhead.
 Apostle John A. Widsoe explained, “The Bible, if read fully and intelligently, teaches that the Holy Trinity is composed of individual Gods” (Evidences and Reconciliations, p.
 58).
 Dallin H. Oaks, a member of the First Presidency, stated it this way:

-He went on to (wrongly) say that the Trinity originated from paganism:
+He went on to accuse the Trinity as originating from paganism: